Financial literacy

 Growing labor expenses

-Because of this country-wide issue, businesses sometimes aren’t able to deliver products and services to their customers, which can hurt revenue.
-Meeting those demands comes at a cost–hiring temporary staff or investing in upskilling existing employees.
+Labor shortage leads to higher wages and less efficiency.
+As a result, businesses sometimes fail to deliver products and services to their customers, which can hurt revenue.
+Meeting those demands comes at a cost: hiring temporary staff or investing in upskilling existing employees.

 Having too much stock is a problem.
-The bigger your stock, the less available cash you have.
-Plus, if you forget to count a part of your stock, you end up with money issues without even knowing it.
-Not only will you not be able to sell it until you find it, but this forgotten stock will continue to burden your cash flow until you do.
+The larger your inventory, the less cash you have.
+Forgotten stock can also lead to cash flow issues down the road.
+You cannot sell it until you find it, and uncounted stock will continue to burden your cash flow until you do.

 What to do when cash flow is negative